0-Sunny-0/SVG-Logo-Creator/README.md

 ## License

-No license at this time.
+No license needed for this project at this time.